-Democracy is at a crossroads, with a global trend of polarization and authoritarism /surveillance, this area of work at NEF seeks to consolidate European partnerships to strengthen solidarity and democratic principles in the digital age.
-Our collaborative projects seek to influence key developments in Europe: on supporting transparency and pluralism online and offline, on regulating tech policies to serve participation and human rights and, last but not least, on keeping citizens and civil society engaged in the discussions that concern them.
+Amid global rises in polarization, authoritarianism and surveillance, democracy is at a crossroads.
+This area of NEF’s work seeks to consolidate European partnerships to strengthen solidarity and democratic principles in the digital age.
+Our collaborative projects seek to influence key developments in Europe – on supporting transparency and pluralism online and offline, on regulating tech policies to serve participation and human rights, and on keeping citizens and civil society engaged in the discussions that concern them.

-Social cohesion is to remain a central challenge of our European societies in which inequalities and diversity have increased substantially.
-Covid 19 has hit hardest the most vulnerable groups in the health and social domains: elderly, children and women, and migrants.
-Improving the social participation and integration of those groups, in an age of intersectional crises, is essential to the social justice mission that gathers the collaborative projects under this area of work.
-Building an inclusive vision for a future impacted by public health and climate crises will require investment and community mobilization from the local to transnational level.
+Social cohesion remains a central challenge for our European societies, in which inequalities and diversity have become substantially starker.
+Covid-19 has hit the most vulnerable groups in health and society hardest.
+These include the elderly, children, women and migrants.
+Improving the social participation and integration of those groups in an age of intersectional crises is essential to the social justice mission that brings collaborative projects together in this area of work.
+Building an inclusive vision for a future impacted by public health and climate crises will require investment and community mobilization from the local to the transnational level.

-International development brings together at NEF collaborative projects with an international remit.
-The diversity of themes of philanthropic engagement under this area of work is to be emphasized.
-As an example, through JAFOWA, foundations wish to support a strong and equitable farmers’ movement in West Africa.
+International development brings collaborative projects with an international remit together at NEF.
+This area of work is characterized by a diversity of themes on philanthropic engagement.
+For example, foundations come together through the Joint Action for Farmers’ Organisations in West Africa (JAFOWA) to support a strong and equitable farmers’ movement in West Africa.